Anthony Tippet

-Vice Admiral Sir Anthony Sanders Tippet KCB (2 October 1928 – 13 October 2006) was a Royal Navy officer who ended his career as Chief of Fleet Support.
+Vice-Admiral Sir Anthony Sanders Tippet KCB (2 October 1928 – 13 October 2006) was a Royal Navy officer who ended his career as Chief of Fleet Support.

 Naval career

 Educated at West Buckland School in Devon, Tippet joined the Royal Navy in 1946.
 He was subsequently called to the Bar at Gray's Inn in 1958.
 He commanded, as a Commander, HMS Jufair in Bahrain in the 1960s and became Assistant Director of the Naval Plans at the Admiralty and then commanded HMS Pembroke, the Royal Naval Barracks at Chatham.

-Promoted to Rear-Admiral, he was appointed Assistant Chief of Fleet Support in 1979 and then Flag Officer and Port Admiral at Portsmouth as well as Chief Naval Supply & Secretariat Officer in 1981.
+Promoted to Rear-Admiral on 7 July 1979, he was appointed Assistant Chief of Fleet Support in 1979 and then Flag Officer and Port Admiral at Portsmouth as well as Chief Naval Supply & Secretariat Officer in 1981.
 Promoted to Vice-Admiral, he was appointed Chief of Fleet Support in 1983 and retired in 1987.

 In retirement he became General Manager and then Chief Executive of the Great Ormond Street Hospital.
 He lived at Barnstaple in Devon.